 An identity provider (IdP) is a service that creates, manages, and saves user identity information.
 This identity information is used to authenticate users within a network.
 Identity information or attributes are stored in a directory.
 To learn more about identity providers, see Identity providers.

 To add an identity provider, see Add an identity provider.

 Enable authentication, assign an identity provider, and select the users or groups that can access websites in a specific category.
-For instructions, see Require authentication to access a website.
+For instructions, see Require authentication to access a website or web application.

 You must deploy the identity provider and policy configuration to the ETP network.
 For instructions, see Deploy configuration changes.